Control Flow

 for-in

-A for-in loop iterates over the elements of an iterable value.
-Each iteration binds the next element to the loop variable:
+A for-in loop binds each element of an iterable to a typed loop variable:

 for (TypeName name in iterable) {